jdcapa/ChemPhysConst/README.md

 PeriodicTable
 ======================

-A small python library allowing access to atomic weights and isotopic compositions and elemental properties for all known chemical elements.
+A small python library allowing access to atomic weights, isotopic compositions and elemental properties for all known chemical elements.
-It is meant to be lightweight and fast due to the hdf5 database.
+It is meant to be lightweight using an hdf5 database.

 Installation
 ------------